halfordfan/google-geo-smashing-widget/README.md

 data-view="GoogleGeo" data-moreinfo="">
 ```

-Send path data in one of a number of formats.
+Send point data in one of a number of formats.
 The formats presented here do NOT require an API key from Google to work.

 The following is based on values for countries/provinces by two-character country (ISO-3166):
 ```js